hyprchs/cloudflare-tunnel-template/README.md

 docker compose up -d
 ```

-## Security notes (read this)
+## Security notes
-- Do **not** publish your origin service with `ports:` in docker-compose unless you *really* mean to expose it outside Cloudflare Access.
+- Do **not** publish your origin service with `ports:` in docker-compose unless you know what you're doing and mean to expose it outside Cloudflare Access.
-  - `ports:` creates a second, direct entrypoint to the service that bypasses Access (host/LAN reachability, firewall mistakes, etc.).
+  - `ports:` creates a second, direct entrypoint to the service that bypasses Access (allows host/LAN reachability, exposes you to vulnerabilities if you have firewall mistakes, etc.).
-  - If you need local debugging, bind to localhost only: `127.0.0.1:8000:8000`
+  - If you need local debugging, bind to localhost only: `127.0.0.1:8000:8000`, **NOT** `0.0.0.0`
 - Never commit `.env` / tunnel tokens / service tokens.
 Rotate immediately if exposed.
 - Cloudflare Access is the front door; your origin app still needs normal hardening (authz, input validation, rate limits, etc.).